Pierre Kory’s Medical Musings

 ∙ Paid

-The Stone Water Circuit Theory - by Pierre Kory and Matt Bakos
+The Rock-Water Circuit Theory - by Pierre Kory and Matt Bakos

-ACT I: The Stone–Water Circuit - An Overview
+ACT I: The Rock–Water Circuit - An Overview

-Before going further, I need to acknowledge authorship.
-As with the Water Coherence Collapse theory in From Volcanoes to Vitality, MB is again a co-author and again the senior author.
+Before I go ahead, I need to acknowledge authorship.
+As with the Geohydrologic Collapse Theory in FVTV, MB is again a co-author and again the senior author.
 This chapter carries his voice and his insights as much as mine.

 Next, I must cite the work of the geochemists, biologists, physicists, and earth system scientists whose work informed ours, in particular Vernadsky, Cairns-Smith, Hazen, Russell, Lane, and Kappler, among others.
 Without them, our ability to make the connections below would have been impossible.

 There are distinct contributing factors that set this theory apart from others.
-It did not emerge from a single discipline or even a single line of inquiry.
-Instead, it was created using AI tools to explore and connect numerous separate fields.
+It did not emerge from a single discipline or even a single line of inquiry, and thus could only have been achieved with a tool such as AI.
 More uniquely, it was also heavily influenced by a number of texts deciphered from antiquity, the contents of which, when integrated with those discovered using modern AI tools, form a coherent system with both bodies of work informing and extending the other.

 Multidisciplinary synthesis alone has long been difficult in modern research, as geology, biology, biochemistry, and soil science tend to operate in relative isolation, with limited crosstalk between domains.